-Section Brief Details of Responsibility Proper Officer Any other miscellaneous proper or statutory officer functions not otherwise delegated by the Authority Chief Executive or their nominee
+Section Brief Details of Responsibility Proper Officer Chief Executive or their nominee

 IN THE ABSENCE OF THE DESIGNATED PROPER OFFICER:

 - In the event of the Head of the Paid Service not being available to deal with matters for which they have been designated the proper officer, an Executive Director may be authorised by them to act as proper officer in their absence. - In the event of any other designated officer being unable to fulfil their duties as proper officer, their deputy may be authorised to undertake such duties. - Notwithstanding the above, a proper officer may at any time delegate or authorise other officers to perform the designated duties on their behalf.